-Corepoint Integration Engine continues to lead the industry as the first Meaningful Use Stage 2 certified interface engine
+Corepoint Integration Engine continues to lead the industry as a Promoting Interoperability Stage 3 certified interface engine

-Corepoint Integration Engine is compliant in accordance with the criteria adopted by the Secretary of the U.S. Department of Health and Drummond Group’s ONC-ACB certification program certifies that EHRs, and software that interacts with EHRs,meet the Meaningful Use criteria for either eligible provider or hospital technology.
+Corepoint Integration Engine is compliant in accordance with the criteria adopted by the Secretary of the U.S. Department of Health and Drummond Group’s ONC-ACB certification program certifies that EHRs, and software that interacts with EHRs,meet the Promoting Interoperability refers to the ability of two or more systems or components to exchange information ...
+More (formerly Meaningful Use) criteria for either eligible provider or hospital technology.
 In turn, healthcare providers using the products of certified vendors are qualified to receive federal stimulus monies upon demonstrating meaningful use of the technology – a key component of the federal government’s push to improve clinical care delivery through the adoption and effective use of EHRs by U.S. healthcare providers.

-Corepoint Integration Engine met the 2014 requirements for Modular Ambulatory EHR and Modular Inpatient EHR certification.
+Corepoint Integration Engine met the 2015 Edition requirements for EHR certification.
 For more information, go to http://www.drummondgroup.com.

 “With the implementation of Corepoint Integration Engine, we reduced the time it takes to develop and implement a new healthcare interface by 75%, at a minimum.”—Erik Wolowitz, Senior Programmer Analyst